RaghavTheGreat1/loops_performance/README.md

 To run the benchmark tests, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the Dart SDK and the `benchmark_harness` package.
+2. Install the Dart SDK.
-3. Run the `dart run` command in the terminal to execute the benchmark tests.
+3. Run the `pub get` & then `dart run` command in the terminal to execute the benchmark tests.

 **Benchmark Tests**